I am always researching shipwrecks and creating new drawings. Contact me to find out what is currently available and what I’m working on.

 On August 15, 1815 the American Brig Commerce under the command of James Riley wrecked on the coast of Western Sahara.
 Lost on an unknown coast the crew was captured and enslaved by Arabs.
 Eventually ransomed for cash and a gun, seven of the eleven crewmen returned home.
 Riley wrote of the ordeal which is known today as “Sufferings in Africa”.
 In 2004, the best selling book “Skeletons on the Zahara” retraced the crew’s journey of survival.

-This pen & ink drawing is done on a original 1958 French chart of the Sahara coast that has course lines and shows exposure to weather.
-The chart connects the one of a kind drawing to the story.
-The framed size 23″ H x 30″ W. Contact me for details.
+This pen & ink drawing is done on a original 1958 French chart of the Sahara coast.
+The chart has course lines and shows exposure to weather and connects the one of a kind drawing to the story.
+The on the wall size 27″ H x 34″ W. Contact me for details.

 SCHOONER LOTTIE COOPER